Winter Break Closing Instructions

 - You will receive specific instructions related to the check out process for your community from your RA and/or community staff

 - If applicable, lower your bed to the designated height and arrange your furniture as instructed.
 This information will be provided in your community specific closing materials.

-- Clean your room and common areas.
+- Clean your room and common areas, including fridges and cabinets.
 Discard all trash in the dumpsters and recycle bins.

 - Remove all personal belongings from your room and common areas before checking out.

 - Leave the empty trash and recycle bins and other university property in the room.

 - Report any damages using the online work order system.

 - Close and lock all windows, turn off all lights, clean out your microfridge (do not unplug it), set room thermostats to 70 degrees (set to Cool during the spring and Heat during the winter) or to the mid-setting with fan on low speed, close and lock all doors.

 - To avoid charges, you must return your key(s) to the RA or your area Service Desk.